Deciphering the coalescence behavior of Coulomb-Schr\"odinger atomic wave functions from an operator product expansion: Abstract

 \section{Abstract}

-We revisit the coalescence behavior of the atomic Schr\"odinger wave functions from the angle of operator product expansion (OPE) within the nonrelativistic Coulomb-Schr\"odinger effective field theory.
-We take the electron-nucleus coalescence as an explicit example to demonstrate our formalism, where the celebrated Kato's cusp condition can be easily reproduced.
-An exact OPE relation is rigorously proved to all orders in perturbation theory.
-Our approach can be readily extended to ascertain the multi-particle coalescence behaviors of atomic wave functions, as well as to take relativistic effects into account.
+We revisit the coalescence behavior of the atomic Schr\"odinger wave functions from the angle of an operator product expansion (OPE) within the nonrelativistic Coulomb-Schr\"odinger effective field theory.
+We take the electron-nucleus coalescence as an explicit example to demonstrate our formalism, by proving an exact OPE relation to all orders in perturbation theory.
+As a consequence, the celebrated Kato's cusp condition can be readily reproduced.
+Our approach can be readily extended to ascertain the multi-particle coalescence behaviors of atomic wave functions, which are otherwise difficult to achieve from the conventional Schr\"odinger equation approach.
+Moreover, by incorporating relativistic effects, our OPE approach appears to be able to provide key insight for solving a 90-year-old puzzle concerning the peculiar coalescence behavior of the wave function for a Dirac hydrogen atom.